-Prebiotics are one of the newest fields of nutritional research and offer promising benefits for your heart, your immunity and more.
+Prebiotics are not only an important part of creating a healthy inner ecosystem but studies show they offer promising benefits for your cardiovascular health, immunity and more.
 Prebiotics stimulate the growth of healthy microflora that populate your large intestine.
 When these healthy microflora (beneficial bacteria) are allowed to flourish, they help keep you healthy and strong.

-Due to stress, the Standard American Diet (full of processed foods and sugar), lifestyle choices and regular use of antibiotics and other drugs, you may be lacking the microflora your body needs to maintain healthy digestion, to fight illness and disease, and to make sure your body gets all the nutrients it needs.
+Due to stress, the Standard American Diet (full of processed foods and sugar), lifestyle choices and regular use of antibiotics and other drugs, you may be lacking the microflora your body needs to maintain healthy digestion and to fight illness and disease.

 Prebiotics and Probiotics